 About the Author

-Daniel Goldfarb’s Adam Baum and the Jew Movie premiered off-Broadway in the fall of 1999, won the 2000 NY Newsday Oppenheimer Award, and was nominated for the Dramatists Guild Hull-Warriner Award.
-His play Modern Orthodox recently completed a record-breaking run at the Long Wharf Theater in New Haven, Connecticut.
-Daniel has received commissions from South Coast Repertory Theatre and the Roundabout Theatre Company; grants from Lincoln Center’s Lecomte du Nouy Foundation, the Jerome Foundation, and the National Endowment for the Arts; and has had residencies at Sundance, New York Stage & Film, the Cape Cod Theater Project, and with the Atlantic Theater Company.
+Daniel Goldfarb‘s Adam Baum and the Jew Movie premiered off-Broadway in the fall of 1999, won the 2000 NY Newsday Oppenheimer Award, and was nominated for the Dramatists Guild Hull-Warriner Award.
+His play Modern Orthodox had a record-breaking run at the Long Wharf Theater in New Haven, Connecticut.
+Daniel has had residencies at Sundance, New York Stage & Film, the Cape Cod Theater Project, and with the Atlantic Theater Company.
 He is a graduate of The Juilliard School and New York University, where he now teaches playwriting and screenwriting.
-Born and raised in Toronto, Daniel lives in New York.
+Born and raised in Toronto, Daniel lives in New York City.